fabianmakila/PlayerList/README.md

 # PlayerList

-A simple and modern plugin for customizing the playerlist and scoreboard.
+A simple and modern plugin for customizing the player list.

 ## Supported platforms
 - Paper